Wasserwecken/bachelorthesis/readme.md

 computer-generated model or effect." [(LLC01)]

 ### Texture
-Textures are images where a single or more informations about surface properties can be stored.
-Combined with the definition for "procedural", procedural textures are defined as: "A procedural texture is a computer-generated image created using an algorithm [...], instead of a digital painting or image processing application[...]" [(D01)]
+Textures are images where a single or more information about surface properties can be stored.
+Combined with the definition for "procedural", procedural textures are defined as: "A procedural texture is a computer-generated image created using an algorithm [...], instead of a digital painting or image processing application[...]" [(D01)].
+These textures are then later used to drive the properties of the surface shader.

 ### Material
-TODO: Ich möchte hier die Bereiche von einem Material abdecken.
-Innerhalb von Engines wird ein Material als zusammenschluss aus Oberflächen informationen und Surface-Shader betrachtet.
-Aus meiner Sicht möchte ich aber das Wort Materials nur auf Oberflächen-EIgenschaften eingrenzen, da diese auch in anderen Surface-Shader verwendet werden können.

-![alt][PBRNPR]
-> *Unterschiedliche Surface-Shader mit gleichem Material und Mesh.
-Links: PBR, Rechts: NPR*
+Most render applications will use the term "material" for the combination of the used lighting model and the collection of information about the surface which should be drawn.
+In this work the term "material" will be used for the collection of information only, excluding the lighting model because the lightning model has only a minor influence to the process of replicating a surface in a procedurally manner.

+![alt][Figure03]
+> *[Figure03] Different lighting models, same material information; Right: Physical based (PBR); Left: Non-photorealistic (NPR)*

+As seen in the figure, with different lighting models the visual appearance of surfaces can change drastically, even if the offered properties are the same.
+The lightning model will influence the result of procedural materials which are gonna specially made for it, because specialized properties may have to be controlled by the material.
+Nonetheless this will not change the general approach of how to analyze and replicate surfaces.
+Used techniques and algorithms will stay the same, regardless which lightning model will process the information.

 ## Motivation
-While its possible to use and layer multiple algorithms in shader and interfaces of various applications, creating convincing procedural materials can be a tidious and complex task.
+While its possible to use and layer multiple algorithms in shader and in interfaces of various render applications, creating procedural materials can be a tedious and complex task.
 Manipulating results of algorithms in the right manner relies on repetitive tasks and practical knowledge to get convincing results.
-While there many possibilities and freedom for manipulations and choice of algorithms, shader and interfaces will not enfoce or guide creators to a workflow of creating procedural materials.
-Additionally, the limitation that only implicit algorithms can be used, exclude post processing algorithms like blur, normal map generation from height or ambient occlusion, because they rely on neighbour informations.
+While there many possibilities and creative freedom for manipulations and choice of algorithms, shader and interfaces in render applications will not enforce or guide creators to a workflow of creating procedural materials.
+In addition the limitation implicit algorithms can be used only, excludes post processing algorithms like blur, normal map generation from height or ambient occlusion, because they rely on neighbor information.
+These neighbor information can not be accessed within a shader without additional buffers.
+Buffers are not available in every render application and if, the usage of them will vary per application.

-## Ojective
+## Objective
-First a understanding for surfaces and their composition must be created.
-Therefore surfaces have to be analysed, how they can be decomposed in informations, layers, forms and pattern which then can be replicated by algorithms.
+First a understanding for real world surfaces and their composition must be created.
+Therefore they have to be analyzed, how they can be decomposed in distinct information, layers, forms and patterns.
+Which then can be replicated by algorithms.

-To know which algortihms are usefull and in which ways they can be used, a categorisation based on their task is created.
-This allows the extension and usage of algortihms of own choice.
+To know which algorithms are suited for procedural generation and which common use cases exist for them, a categorization based on their task is created.
+This allows the usage of algorithms of own choice and implementation.

-For reduced Trial-And-Error phases and guide creators to a structural process, a workflow and teqniques will be presented.
+To reduce Trial-And-Error phases and guide creators to a structural process, a workflow and techniques will be presented.

-Finally the analysis, categorisation, techniques and the capabilities of the workflow are tested by creating procedural textures with them and preseting their results.
+Finally the analysis, categorization, techniques and the capabilities of the workflow are tested by creating a procedural texture and documenting each step.

-Details about implementations of noise or other alogrithms will be not part of this work.
+Details about implementation or specific algorithms will be not part of this work.
 As well as a performance analysis of algorithms or entire procedural materials.

 # Analysis of surfaces
-Through the analysis of a surface we will see that surfaces are often compositions of sub-surfaces.
-All informations how a surface is layered and how they are madeup is resued later by replicating them, suiting algorithms, order  and teqniques that are available in fragment shaders.

 The overall objective of the analysis should not confound with building a physical and chemical understanding of real world materials, which nonetheless may be helpful or necessary.
-The main objective is to extract patterns and geometric informations about the visual appearance, including height informations.
-To retrieve these informations, the analysis is carried out in three streps:
+The main objective is to extract patterns and geometric information about the visual appearance.
+To retrieve these information, the analysis is carried out in three steps:
 - Extracting surface layers
 - Visual properties
 - Environmental influences

+All information about the surface composition and visual features is reused later by replicating them with suiting algorithms, order and techniques that are available in fragment shaders.

 ## Level of Detail
 TODO: Beschreiben das nicht alles bis in das letzte Detail analysiert werden muss.
 Kommt darauf an wie detailverliebt das Material werden soll.

 ## Extracting surface layers

+By looking to natural surfaces they can bee seen as a composite of multiple sub-surfaces, separated physically.

 Natural surfaces are build up from multiple real world materials, which work like layers in image editing softwares.
 Where through blending multiple layers the final image is created.
 For extracting surfaces into layers; pattern, noise and shape recognition is the key.
 While many surfaces may have a complex visual appeareance, shapes and patterns still appear on them.
 A hirachical aproach looking out for patterns and shapes is recomended because the depth of the analysis will differ by the required level of detail.
 Further a hierarchical separation ensures that created sub-materials can be reused in other materials.
 Indicators where and how surfaces can be seperated are:
 - natural given seperation due to manufaturing or creation *(e.g. bricks and mortar, solar panels)*
 - closeness to basic shapes *(pebbles, knobs, nails, tiles)*